Does HHMM provide a phone number in case of emergencies?

 Pack a set of clothes, etc. in your carry on, just in case.

 Will our personal belongings be safe?

 Your personal items will be safe in your rooms at the lodging place.
 We highly recommend carrying your passport with you at all times.
 When doing home visits a small backpack that you do not need to take off or a “fanny pack” allows you to keep your hands free.
-If you put valuables down or look away – always be alert to your surroundings and belongings!
+Always be alert to your surroundings and belongings!

 What about safety?